Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 There is a grant program that may provide cost share reimbursement to help pay some of the cost associated with plugging your abandoned water supply well(s).
 The Grants-to-Counties Program is a program funded by the Groundwater Protection Act and administered by the Iowa Department of Public Health.
 Your local county environmental health office can provide additional information on how to qualify for this funding opportunity.
 All qualifying well services funded by the Grants-to-Counties cost share program must be approved by the county before any well services are initiated and the work must be performed by an Iowa DNR Certified Well Contractor.
 Contact your local county environmental health office for additional information.

 When plugging a well, the property owner must complete form IDNR Form 542-1226 "Abandoned Water Well Plugging Record" and submit it to the local county environmental health office.
-This information will be logged into the Iowa DNR Forms and Guidance" web page.
+This information will be logged into the Iowa DNR Private Well Tracking System.

 Successfully Plugging Your Abandoned Well A publication by Iowa State University Extension Service